OPM/opm-tests/polymer/POLYMER.md

 ![](plots/polymer-02-model.jpg)

 Simple two-dimension polymer model with only oil and water, one vertical water/polymer injector and one vertical oil well.
-The case is used to test polymer injectivity using OPM Flow's polymer model, and users the  same keywords as the commercial simulator.
+The case is used to test polymer injectivity using OPM Flow's polymer model, and uses the same keywords as the commercial simulator.

 [POLYMER-02 ECL Results](plots/POLYMER-02-ECL.md)